Pop-quiz. Please stop whatever you’re doing and answer the following question:

-‘If I use both The Raiser’s Edge® / Blackbaud Raiser’s Edge NXT® and Salesforce to manage different areas of my nonprofit, it’s because:
+‘If I use both Blackbaud Raiser’s Edge® / Blackbaud Raiser’s Edge NXT® and Salesforce to manage different areas of my nonprofit, it’s because:’

-- I truly enjoy working way too hard
+b.
+I truly do enjoy working way too hard

-- I’ve started to ‘drink the Kool-Aid’ – and think just maybe that RE and SF could peaceably co-exist
+e.
+I’ve started to ‘drink the Kool-Aid’ – and think just maybe that both solutions could peaceably co-exist

-The correct answer, of course, is ‘d’, and there is certainly hope for those who selected ‘e’ and have an open mind about RE and SF working collaboratively in peace and harmony.
+The correct answer, of course, is ‘d’, and there is certainly hope for those who selected ‘e’ and have an open mind about these solutions working collaboratively in peace and harmony.

-Omatic Software has worked with a number of clients who have determined to effectively use both RE and SF to each systems’ advantage, and we are getting more and more inquiries each month from clients who are using both – or contemplating using both – systems.
-The key is proper configuration of both databases, which is needed to support the effective exchange of key data back and forth.
+Omatic Software has worked with a number of nonprofits who have decided to effectively use both and to each systems’ advantage.
+We are getting more and more inquiries each month from organizations who are using both – or contemplating using both – systems.
+The key is proper configuration of both databases; this is needed to support the effective exchange of key data back and forth.

-It goes without saying that nonprofits love RE as a development-focused CRM system – one could debate that there is really nothing that compares with RE (‘regular’ ‘Classic’? or NXT) for managing fundraising-related engagement, donors, prospects, transactions, and activities.
+It goes without saying that nonprofits love Raiser’s Edge as a development-focused CRM system – one could debate that there is really nothing that compares with it – for managing fundraising-related engagement, donors, prospects, transactions, and activities.

-In the same vein, SF can be built out to very effectively serve non-profits’ non-fundraising system requirements – with great facility to support not only fundraising, but marketing automation, grant-making, ticketing, case management, program management, and related organizational needs.
+In the same vein, Salesforce NPSP can be built out to very effectively serve nonprofits’ overall and overarching organizational CRM requirements – with great facility to support not only fundraising, but marketing automation, grant-making, ticketing, case management, program management, and related organizational needs.
 Salesforce HEDA serves educational institutions much the same way.

 Nonprofit strategists will immediately recognize that data in each system could be very effectively leveraged by the other, assuming that the systems can effectively talk to each other and assuming that someone is watching out for which data are exchanged between the two.

-The example discussed above is one of many – but in working with organizations that use both RE and SF, Omatic has picked up some key learnings that we want to share.
-Below are some things to consider if your organization uses both RE and SF, and wants to leverage the potential value of integrating each systems’ key data with the other.
+The example discussed above is one of many – but in working with organizations that use both RE and Salesforce, Omatic has picked up some key learnings that we want to share.
+Below are some things to consider if your organization uses both Raiser’s Edge and Salesforce, and wants to leverage the potential value of integrating each systems’ key data with the other.

-1. Which system is the organization’s System of Record – which system, for example, will be the first place to enter biographical updates – changes to geographical addresses, phone numbers, email addresses.
-The system of record will most likely be the system with the most current information – on which end-users routinely depend.
+- Which system is the organization’s main System of Record?
+Which system, for example, will be the first place to enter biographical updates – changes to statuses, street addresses, phone numbers, email addresses, and preferences.
+The system of record should always be the system with the most current information – on which end-users routinely depend.

-- Which data need to flow between systems – and especially, which data live in one system that do not ‘naturally occur’ in the other.
+- Which data need to flow between systems?
+And especially, which data live in one system that do not ‘naturally occur’ in the other?
 Will you be focusing on individuals only or organizational data as well?
-Does transactional data need to be exchanged, and how will source transactions be coded in the destination system?
+Do transactional data need to be exchanged, and how will source transactions be coded in the destination system?

-4. Is it worthwhile to audit both systems in advance, to ensure that the envisioned data flow will work (We generally think ‘yes!’).
-Will RE attributes or custom SF fields need to be configured?
+- Is it worthwhile to audit both systems in advance, to ensure that the envisioned data flow will work?
+(We generally think ‘yes!’).
+Will Raiser’s Edge attributes or custom Salesforce fields need to be configured?
 What new coding needs to be designed and configured to support the ‘foreign’ data that will now be coming in regularly?
-Are there any business rules that need to be incorporated (eg, the constituent ID for any new constituent that comes into RE from SF will be appended with an ‘S’)?
+Are there any business rules that need to be incorporated?
+(Example: the constituent ID for any new constituent that comes into Raiser’s Edge from Salesforce will be appended with an ‘S’.)

-5. Process definition: Will data be traveling both ways or just one way?
+- Process definition: Will data be traveling both ways or just one way?
 How frequently do data need to be exchanged?
-How do you want to address duplicates?
+What’s the best process for managing duplicates?
 How will you address biographical dissonance (eg, same constituent, different email address)?
-What is the method for adding new data elements to (or subtracting them from) the sync as the process evolves?
+What is the method for adding new data elements to (or subtracting them from) the synch as the process evolves?

-Lucky for you Omatic Software and Heller Consulting are experts in world on non-profit database technology, systems integrations, and – in particular – working with both RE and SF.
 If you answered ‘d’ or even ‘e’ to the pop quiz, then you are a visionary; please let us know if we can help you achieve your vision.
-If you answered ‘c’, we hope you’ll reconsider, but we probably can help you with the transition if we can’t talk you into the power of integrating two best of breed solutions.
-Now, if you answered ‘a’ or ‘b’, there are some therapists that we can recommend . . .
+If you answered ‘c’, we hope you’ll reconsider, but we probably can help you ease the transition if we can’t talk you into the power of integrating these two best-of-breed solutions.
+Now, if you answered ‘a’ or ‘b’, there are some therapists that we can recommend . . . .